 Seeing that I want this, dad sighs, nods, and leaves us alone.
 Ralph Yorkie is a gawky, tall man who wears glasses and bears an uncanny similarity to his son.
 He takes that single chair and sits.
 His clothes look impeccable, a boring-looking beige suit and a tie, but it's the expression that gets to me.
 It's the pain in his eyes.
-His lips twitch when he pushes back his glasses and eyes my stretcher.
+His lips twitch when he pushes back his glasses and eyes my hospital bed.

 Uncomfortable, he shifts the chair.
 "Strictly speaking, I shouldn't be here."

 He rests his forehead on his palm, and his lips twists in a way that gives me the answer.
 I purse my lips and feel my throat tighten.

 "He was a good boy."

 He nods, and looks at the wall across from him as his eyes get glassy.
 "I'm—sorry.
 For bothering you.
 I already have the press on my front door and then the—the—funeral arrangements…" his voice breaks.
 "But I—needed to ask.
 He only ever mentioned you on a good note.
 You have to know that.
 He never meant to hurt you—or, or—"

 He nods, relieved.
 "I noticed—something was wrong with him on Saturday.
 Really, really wrong.
 He was moody.
 He walked funny.
 I tried—tried to see what could've—we got into a fight, and he shouted something that stayed with me.
 He said you'd know.
 He said you had—evidence?
 Of what?
 Isabella—what do you know?
 Can you help me understand why he'd—why he'd—"